The last few years have seen intense, rapid changes in software engineering employment and hiring. Drivers of this change include:

 This technology is poised to change everyday life.
 How many Google searches have you performed today? this week?
 In early February, Google rolled out Bard, a chatbot meant to steal Microsoft’s thunder, the day before Microsoft announced a new version of its search engine, Bing, with ChatGPT integrated.
 Expectations are that Bard and the new Bing will radically enhance the ability of search to synthesize sources and provide much more nuanced results than traditional search.

 And AI is advancing in areas other than search.
-Techead predicts that businesses will expand use of AI to help them use big data and machine learning to make better decisions, and that AI will deliver advances in “healthcare, entertainment, education, marketing, and more.”
+Techead predicts that businesses will expand the use of AI to help them use big data and machine learning to make better decisions and that AI will deliver advances in “healthcare, entertainment, education, marketing, and more.”

 What about AI for coding?